jjlin526/AWS-Services/Pseudo-Parameters-and-Intrinsic-Functions.md

 ### Fn::Base64
 * The intrinsic function `Fn::Base64` returns the Base64 representation of the input string.
 This function is typically used to pass encoded data to Amazon EC2 instances by way of the `UserData` property.
+* Base64 is a way to represent binary data as a string of ASCII characters.
+It is often used to transmit binary data over protocols that are designed to handle only ASCII characters, such as email or HTTP.

 ```yaml
 Fn::Base64: valueToEncode